impleri/player-skills/readme.md

   // this is a basic skill, so we ensure it's true event.entity.data.skills.improve('skills:dirt_watcher');

-  // this is a numeric skill, but we want to stop improvements this way once it hits 5 event.entity.data.skills.improve('skills:harvest', condition => condition.max(5));
+  // this is a numeric skill, but we want to stop improvements this way once it hits 5 and only grant it 1/3rd of the time event.entity.data.skills.improve('skills:harvest', condition => condition.max(5).chance(33.3));

   // this is a tiered skill, we're allowing an upgrade from iron -> gold but only if the player hasn't gained the `crop_farmer` skill event.entity.data.skills.improve('skills:undead_killer', condition => condition